Mysql vs postgresql high availability

-Use this free AI content brief and ChatGPT prompt kit to plan, write, optimize, and publish an informational article about mysql vs postgresql high availability from the MySQL vs PostgreSQL Comparison Map topical map.
+Plan and write a publish-ready informational article for mysql vs postgresql high availability with search intent, outline sections, FAQ coverage, schema, internal links, and prompt guidance from the MySQL vs PostgreSQL Comparison Map topical map library entry.
 It sits in the Operations, Security & Cloud Hosting content group.

-This page is a free mysql vs postgresql high availability AI content brief and ChatGPT prompt kit for SEO writers.
-It gives the target query, search intent, article length, semantic keywords, and copy-paste prompts for outline, research, drafting, FAQ, schema, meta tags, internal links, and distribution.
-Use it to turn mysql vs postgresql high availability into a publish-ready article with ChatGPT, Claude, or Gemini.
+This page is a free SEO content guide from the TopicalMap library for mysql vs postgresql high availability.
+It gives the target query, search intent, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.

 High availability and failover: Galera, Patroni, RDS Multi-AZ and patterns map to three operational models—Galera provides synchronous multi-master MySQL replication, Patroni orchestrates PostgreSQL leader election and replica promotion, and RDS Multi-AZ implements managed synchronous block-level replication; typical AWS failover completes in roughly 60–120 seconds under normal conditions.
 Each approach has quantifiable RPO and RTO consequences: Galera aims for zero-loss writes within a primary component but requires quorum for commits, Patroni's RTO depends on replica lag and consensus state, and RDS Multi-AZ trades operator control for an AWS-managed SLA and automated DNS failover.
 Operators should quantify RPO in seconds and test failovers under realistic load periodically.